-Under Enright's supervision, the SEC's actions disrupted Veritaseum's operations, including partnerships with the Jamaica Stock Exchange (Kamhi) and the VeADIR platform (Fountain).
-Sheahan highlights destroyed agreements with the Nigerian Stock Exchange and the loss of VeADIR's utility, compounded by post-deposition harassment that hindered his recovery.
+Suthammanont's actions in the enforcement process, including his leading role in the complaint and depositions, contributed to disrupting Veritaseum's operations, such as partnerships with the Jamaica Stock Exchange (Kamhi) and the VeADIR platform (Fountain).
+Sheahan highlights destroyed agreements with the Nigerian Stock Exchange and the loss of VeADIR's utility, compounded by the personal toll of post-deposition harassment.
 The TRO (p.
 3) froze \$8 million excessively, criticized as wasteful of judicial resources in a separate filing (p.
 12) and disproportionate (p.
-15), a measure Enright oversaw as part of the enforcement action.
+15), a measure Suthammanont supported through his involvement.
 This constitutes abuse of process, prioritizing regulatory overreach over investor protection.